The White Arrivers

 Looking back at his prone, shattered van he shrugged “Ah…den peirazei” – it doesn’t matter.

-Later the garage man calls by again, to find out if we are doing ok, if we are eating well.
-He takes us, in the patched up van, to his favourite butcher’s.
+Later the garage man called by again, to find out if we are doing ok, if we were eating well.
+He took us, in the patched up van, to his favourite butcher’s.

-As we talk it transpires the garage owner calls himself a Turk.
-Even though, he, his father and his father’s father have all been born here in Greece.
+As we talked it transpires the garage owner called himself a Turk.
+Even though, he, his father and his father’s father had all been born here in Greece.

-We meet the butcher.
-Who tells us he is a Pomakos.
+We met the butcher.
+Who told us he is a Pomakos.

-The butcher’s ancestral roots are a tribe found only in this part of Greece and a few pockets over the mountains in Bulgaria.
-He too is a Muslim.
-And speaks Pomakika.
+The butcher’s ancestral roots were a tribe found only in this part of Greece and a few pockets over the mountains in Bulgaria.
+He too was a Muslim.
+And spoke Pomakika.
 And Turkish.
-But speaks Greek to us and his other non-Muslim customers.
+But spoke Greek to us and his other non-Muslim customers.

-The meat is given to us for free.
+The meat was given to us for free.

-“You are friends of my friend, so you are now my friends” says the Pomakos.
+“You are friends of my friend, so you are now my friends” said the Pomakos.

-To the English.
-And the Greek.
 About his friend, the Turk.
-Who has ‘Greek’ written in his passport.
+Who had ‘Greek’ written in his passport.

 Giristroula.’s parents had stayed in Xanthi, years ago.
 They told me a story before we came here of how they had sat on a bench and chatted, briefly, just passing the time of day really, to a head-scarfed elderly woman.